asinghbusiness23/GuideDog_Vision/Documentation/App/DesignDecisions.md

 # Design Decisions

-Every choice in this app came with a tradeoff.
-This doc records the reasoning behind the big ones, so anyone wondering later why the code is the way it is can find the answer here.
+Every design decision in this application involved trade-offs.
+This document outlines the decision behind the most significant choices, providing clarity for future readers seeking to understand the structure and implementation of GuideDog.

 ## Reason for Capacitator